st1vms/unofficial-claude-api/README.md

 - Creating chat sessions with Claude and getting chat IDs.
 - Sending messages to Claude containing up to 5 attachment files (txt, pdf, csv, etc...)
 10 MB each.
-- Retrieving chat message history.
+- Retrieving chat message history, accessing specific chat conversations.
 - Deleting old chats when they are no longer needed.
+- Sending requests through proxies.

 ### Some of the key things you can do with Claude through this API